daaavidf/chessai/README.md

 # Chess AI Testing Tool
 Lightweight Python tool to stress‑test a chess AI by playing many games in parallel against a variety of opponents (random, simple material/positional AIs, or Stockfish at configurable strength).
-Exports results to CSV and PGN for analysis.
+Exports results to CSV and PGN for analysis.V1

 ## Quick summary